taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 }
 ~~~~~~~~

 The example shows a `Counter` component that has a `counter` property in the local state object.
-It is initiliazed with a value of `0` when the component gets instantiated by its constructor.
+It is initialized with a value of `0` when the component gets instantiated by its constructor.
 In addition, the `counter` property from the local state object is used in the render method of the component to display its current value.
+To do: It is "initialized"?

 There is no state manipulation in place yet.
 Before you start to manipulate your state, you should know that you are never allowed to alter the state directly: `this.state.counter = 1`.
 That would be a direct mutation.
 Instead, you have to use the React component API to change the state explicitly by using the `this.setState()` method.